TREC Measurement System

 Why is it important?

-A unique aspect of the TREC Measurement System is its definition and use of the clinical microsystem (i.e., working units) within nursing homes.
+A unique aspect of the TREC Measurement System is its definition and use of the clinical microsystem (i.e., working units) in nursing homes.
 This level of focus and analysis allows us to demonstrate the benefit of targeting change at the microsystem level as well as the broader levels of care (facility, region, etc.).

-Benefits to the participating facilities
+Benefits to participating facilities

 - Access to a rich source of data that links context, staff and resident data